On Anthropomorphised Star Clusters

-In figure 1, twelve star signs are shown, and their corresponding Chinese "token animals" are shown along with them.
-Put differently, 12 different signs define 12 types of humans.
-The Rat corresponds to Aries, the Ram (No. 1); the Tiger to Twins; the Rabbit to the Crab, Cancer; the Dragon to Leo; the Snake to Virgo, the Horse to Libra; the Sheep to Scorpio; the Monkey to Sagittarius; the Cock to Capricorn; the Dog to Aquarius; and the Pig to Pisces.
+In figure 1, twelve star signs are shown, and their corresponding Chinese "id fronts" are shown along with them.
+Put differently, 12 different signs define 12 types of humans by various sides to animals.
+The Rat corresponds to Aries, the Ram (No. 1); the Buffalo to Taurus the Bull; the Tiger to Twins; the Rabbit to the Crab, Cancer; the Dragon to Leo; the Snake to Virgo, the Horse to Libra; the Sheep to Scorpio; the Monkey to Sagittarius; the Cock to Capricorn; the Dog to Aquarius; and the Pig to Pisces.

-When people are born, the sun and moon and planets are seen in different places of the "big belt" around the earth, the zodiac, an imaginary band.
-Their meanings, placements and their angles are interpreted in many ways.
+When people are born, the sun and moon and planets are seen against a background, a "big belt" around the earth, the zodiac.
+It is an imaginary band.
+The meanings of sun, moon planets and moon nodes, of placements and of their angles are interpreted.

-Whether you call yourself a Rabbit or a Crab by sun sign, is up to you.
+Whether you consider yourself a Chinese Rabbit or a Babylonian Crab by your sun sign, is up to you.
 Astrology works allot meaning to all its signs by their aligned symbol animals.
 However, bear in mind that a comparison halts - and that comparisons are what we are dealing with right now.
-So thinking of yourself as a Rabbit or any other animal will not quite do if you are a human being.
-That is basic.
-Basics first.
-Yet, if you aim for a better living, limping or halting along by the metaphoric animal devise could also ease your way toward that end.
-Who knows?
-Gradual or quick progress may culminate in deigning you are an unfolding man or woman . . .
+So thinking of yourself as a Rabbit or any other animal will not quite do if you are a human.

-There are astronomical tables that show the exact placements of the heavenly bodies in question: the Sun, Moon, and all the planets are studied, and at last a pattern is revealed and interpreted - the horoscope.
-It is a Grand Map of a sort.
-It is not difficult to read it.
+There are astronomical tables that show the exact placements of the heavenly bodies in question: the Sun, Moon, and all the planets are studied, and certain patterns that are there, are interpreted - it is called a horoscope reading.
+It is a Heavens-Map of a sort.
+It is not so difficult to read it.

 Three significant traditions for modern astrologers are:

-Astrologers retain an interest in other old astrological traditions too, and regard them as an resources: Babylonian astrology (Ancient, near East); Egyptian astrology; Hellenistic astrology; and Mayan astrology are among these.
-Kabbalistic astrology is part of a long esoteric tradition among Jews.
+Astrologers retain an interest in other old astrological traditions too, and regard them as resources: Babylonian astrology (Ancient, near East); Egyptian astrology and Hellenistic astrology are among these.
+Kabbalistic astrology is part of a long esoteric tradition among Jews as well.

-More significant, in 'Alexandrian Egypt' Babylonian astrology was mixed with the Egyptian tradition of Decanic astrology.
-This new form of astrology quickly spread across the ancient world into Europe, the Middle East and India.
+Long ago, in 'Alexandrian Egypt', Babylonian astrology was mixed with the Egyptian tradition of Decanic astrology.
+The new form of astrology quickly spread across the ancient world into Europe, the Middle East and India.